Broadcasting on Adversarial Multiple Access Channels: Review of Broadcast Algorithms

 \Paragraph{Randomized backoff algorithms.}

-Now we discuss two randomized backoff algorithms.
+Now we discuss two backoff algorithms, see H{\aa }stad et al.~\cite{HastadLR-SICOMP96} for a discussion of backoff algorithms.
 These are the \textsc{Binary-Exponential-Backoff} (\textsc{BEB}) and \textsc{Quadratic-Backoff} (\textsc{QB}).
-Each of them is acknowledgement-based; as soon as a packet is made heard on the channel, the next available packet is processed immediately.
+Each of them is randomized and acknowledgement-based.
+As soon as a packet is made heard on the channel, the next available packet is processed immediately.
 A node processes its packets in the order of injection.
 The backoff algorithms are considered in their windowed versions.
 A \emph{window} is a contiguous segment of rounds starting from the round of a successful transmission or a collision.
 The lengths of windows may vary; the window just after a successful transmission is of size~$1$.
 When a new packet is available for processing, the node selects a round uniformly at random in the current window, then waits for this round to occur and transmits the packet.
 Since the first window consists of one round, a new packet is transmitted immediately.

-Backoff algorithms differ among themselves in how the sizes of consecutive windows increase.
-For \textsc{Binary-Exponential-Backoff}, the $i$th window size was determined as $2^{i}$, and for \textsc{Quadratic-Backoff}, the $i$th window size was defined to be $i^2$.
+The backoff algorithms differ among themselves in how the sizes of consecutive windows increase.
+For \textsc{Binary-Exponential-Backoff}, the $i$th window size is determined as~$2^{i}$, and for \textsc{Quadratic-Backoff}, the $i$th window size is defined to be~$i^2$.

 The two randomized algorithms can be considered with an upper bound on the window size, as the binary exponential backoff is used in the implementation of the Ethernet.
 For instance, the $i$th window size for \textsc{Binary-Exponential-Backoff} could be $2^{\min(10, i) }$, which is exactly as in the Ethernet, and for \textsc{Quadratic-Backoff}, the $i$th window size could be $(\min(i,32))^2$.
 Observe that, with these two choices of constants, the maximum size of a window is the same in \textsc{BEB} and~\textsc{QB}, since $2^5=32$.